Danwakeem/OSProject1/README.md

 - ~~Implement threaded FIFO test~~
 - ~~Implement threaded SJF test~~
 - ~~Implement threaded Round Robbing test~~
+- Probably set it up to ask the user if they want to export all of the CSV files we used to generate our graphs.

 > The threaded tests should be fairly easy.
 I was wondering if we would even need to create threads at all?
 I think we could just split the original set of processes into 4 different sets and run each individually and then average together the averages of the wait times.
 Does that make sense?